 December 11, 2019, 02:00 pm CST - 60-minutes

 There is often a lot of emphasis placed on the AAC evaluation and everything leading up to obtaining a device and not enough thought about what’s next.
-In this presentation, session participants will get ideas, tools, and strategies for treatment plans, fostering independent device users, and for participating in school literacy and curriculum goals.Learning objectives:
+In this presentation, session participants will get ideas, tools, and strategies for treatment plans, fostering independent device users, and for participating in school literacy and curriculum goals.During this webinar we will:

 - Investigate and dispel AAC myths involving AAC treatment

 - Identify and Investigate at least 3 helpful treatment strategies

 - Identify at least 3 ways to use AAC beyond requesting

 Rachell Johnson has a Bachelor’s (BA) in Speech Pathology from Columbia College, Columbia, SC and a Masters in Communication Disorders (MCD) from the University Of South Carolina School Of Public Health.